AdrianGuirado/Projects_Adrian_Guirado_TUB/Bsc Thesis/README.md

 # TFG-AdrianGuirado

-Using 2 Lora Devices, recolect RSSI and SNR values to study LoRa in 2.4 GHz
+Using 2 Lora Devices, recolect RSSI and SNR values to study the propagation of LoRa in 2.4 GHz